bonitasoft/bonita-doc/md/Bonita_platform_setup.md

 Here is how to do so:
    1. Create the database
-   2. Customize it so it works with Bonita BPM
+   2. Customize it so it works with Bonita
    3. Modify the `database.properties` file: Set the right db vendor and change connection url, user credentials, database name and so on.
    4. If you are using an Oracle or Microsoft SQL Server database, add the related JDBC driver in the `lib` folder.